awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 ### ⭐ DynamoDB

 PAM uses one DynamoDB table to track data.
-The LabelsTable, `{NAME}-PAM-PamTablesLabelsTable{RANDOM}`, contains the labels found by Amazon Rekognition.
+The Labels table, `{NAME}-PAM-PamTablesLabelsTable{RANDOM}`, contains the labels found by Amazon Rekognition.
 It has a simple primary key with an attribute `Label` of type `S`.

 | Table                                     | Key      | Use                                                                    |
 | ----------------------------------------- | -------- | ---------------------------------------------------------------------- |